 Satisfy your survival needs

 This may seem silly to mention, but attending to your primary needs for food, water, shelter, and sleep is essential to healing a chronic illness.
 It’s not always possible to get a perfect night’s sleep or eat well.
-But you need to listen to your core survival needs to be able to be in a place of energetic health and safety.
+But you need to listen to your core survival needs to be in a place of energetic health and safety.
 If you are hungry, eat.
 If you need to lie down, do it while you can.
 If you need to go to the bathroom, do it.

 Put your oxygen mask on first

-If you are a parent, work with, or are the caregiver of someone who is needy, someone who has frequent meltdowns, is unpredictable, or regularly pushes you past your coping limits, on top of having your own chronic illness, practice helping yourself first when practical/possible before attending to their needs. (see my post on Caregiving).
+If you are a parent, work with, or are the caregiver of someone needy, someone who has frequent meltdowns, is unpredictable, or regularly pushes you past your coping limits, on top of having your own chronic illness, practice helping yourself first when practical/possible before attending to their needs. (see my post on Caregiving).

 Ask for help